Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 \item[(B)] {\bf Pions, Kaons:} The mediator particle decays within the MS; due to the iron yoke, they can shower and produce a cluster of hits in the MS. On the other hand, because the initial multiplicity of charged particles associated with a dSV is low, the particles should be energetic to produce enough hits in the MS.

-\item[(C)] {\bf Jets from $gg$, $s\bar{s}$, $c\bar{c}$, $b\bar{b}$:} The mediator particle decays and shows up as a cluster of hits in the MS; the energy threshold for individual particles can be reduced due to the higher multiplicity of charged particles associated with the dSV.
+\item[(C)] {\bf Jets from $gg$, $s\bar{s}$, $c\bar{c}$, $b\bar{b}$:} Decay of the mediator particle shows up as a cluster of hits in the MS; the energy threshold for individual particles can be reduced due to the high multiplicity of charged particles associated with the dSV.

 \item[(D)] {\bf Taus:} If both the taus from a single mediator particle decay into $\mu +$ anything, we follow the analysis for muons, otherwise we follow the analysis of jets. \end{itemize}